PH111P/ObjektAufProjekt/README.md

 Building
 --------

+You can skip building by using the compiled binaries for windows.

 First, clone the repo or just download the `.zip` file.
 Then just open the `Prowo.sln` file located at `Prowo2.0/Prowo.sln` in MS Visual Studio or MonoDevelop (or the C# IDE of your choice) and build.

 Usage